-Midges Bites Images: How to Treat Bites of Midges
+Midges Bites Symptoms | How to Effectively Treat the Bites of Midges

 Do Midges Bite?

-While some are prey to most insectivores, others take part in the various nutrient cycles.
-The ceratopogonid midge plays a very important role in pollinating of Theobroma Cacao or the cocoa tree.
+While some are prey to most insectivores, others take part in the various nutrient cycles; the ceratopogonid midge plays a significant role in pollinating ‘Theobroma Cacao’ or the cocoa tree.

-Among all the midges, the Ceratopogonidae, also commonly known as ‘no-see-ums’ or ‘biting midges’ are the ones that make life quite troublesome when comes in close contact.
+Among all the midges, the Ceratopogonidae, also commonly known as ‘no-see-ums’ or ‘biting midges,’ are the ones that make life quite troublesome when it comes in close contact.

-The Ceratopogonidae has four stages of development namely egg, larva, pupa and imago or adult.
+The Ceratopogonidae has four stages of development, namely egg, larva, pupa, and imago or adult.
 Both the males and females feed on nectar and plant sap.

 What Does A Midget Bite Look Like?

-Well, that has been established quite well among the ones who have had the ‘not so pleasant experience’ of being prey to these nasty critters.
+Well, that has been established quite well among those who have had the ‘not so pleasant experience’ of being prey to these nasty critters.

-Carbon dioxide in our breath attract midges to humans like a moth to fire and they can detect it from 200 meters away.
+Carbon dioxide in our breath attracts midges to humans like a moth to fire, and they can detect it from 200 meters away.

-Midges bites look more or less like mosquito bites.
-However, it’s not easy to spot a midge biting you but you are only left with a sharp sting or burning sensation as the aftermath of the bite.
+Midges bites look more or less like mosquito bites; however, it’s not easy to spot a midge biting you, but you are only left with a sharp sting or burning sensation as the aftermath of the bite.

 So, now you know if the last time you were a feast to unseen little dementors, they could have been midges.